ClarissaSun/GEO_expression_matrix/README.md

 # GEO_expression_matrix
-This is a sample project to conduct a thorough analysis on GSE42872
+This is a sample project on conducting analysis on GEO expression matrix.
+It contains different subprojects and the detailed information can be found in the third part.
 ---------------------------------------------------------------------------------
 # related links: